 While specific individuals may be aggressive initially, the following management techniques can help you reduce the risk of violent conflicts.

-Exposing piglets to early socialization with people improves their social abilities and reduces the frequency of aggressive encounters in later mixing events.
+Exposing piglets to early socialization with people improves their social abilities and reduces the frequency of aggressive encounters in later social events.

 You can also curb a pig’s aggressive instincts by minimizing changes to the social structure.
 Dr. Turner recommends avoiding regrouping pigs whenever possible.
 This stresses pigs out and changes the social hierarchy.
 If changes to the social structure are necessary, it’s better to do this as early as possible.